Zoysa2000/Movie-Explorer-App/README.md

 The worker nodes were used to run the application pods and handle the actual application workload.

 This setup helped to simulate a real-world production-like Kubernetes environment where applications are deployed across multiple nodes instead of running on a single machine like some ancient village server setup.
+A Kubernetes cluster was created using kubeadm.
+After initializing the master node, the worker nodes were joined to the cluster using the kubeadm join command.

+The following Kubernetes components were used:

+✔️ kube-apiserver
+Used to communicate with the Kubernetes cluster.

+✔️ kubelet
+Runs on each node and manages the pods.

+✔️ kube-proxy
+Handles networking rules and service communication.

+✔️ CoreDNS
+Provides DNS resolution inside the Kubernetes cluster.

+✔️ Flannel CNI
+Flannel was installed as the Container Network Interface to enable pod-to-pod communication across different nodes.

+After setting up the cluster, the nodes were verified using:

 <img width="1817" height="158" alt="Screenshot 2026-06-10 153826" src="https://github.com/user-attachments/assets/6ed996f9-2cda-4795-bde0-f4a69e86d007" />